apache/druid/docs/design/segments.md

    value="Ke$ha":         [0,0,1,1]
 ```

 Note that the bitmap is different from the dictionary and list data structures: the dictionary and list grow linearly with the size of the data, but the size of the bitmap section is the product of data size * column cardinality.
+That is, there is one bitmap per separate column value.
+(Columns with the same value share the same bitmap.)

 For each row in the list of column data, there is only a single bitmap that has a non-zero entry.
 This means that high cardinality columns have extremely sparse, and therefore highly compressible, bitmaps.
 Druid exploits this using compression algorithms that are specially suited for bitmaps, such as [Roaring bitmap compression](https://github.com/RoaringBitmap/RoaringBitmap).

 ## Handling null values

-By default, Druid string dimension columns use the values `''` and `null` interchangeably and numeric and metric columns can not represent `null` at all, instead coercing nulls to `0`.
+By default, Druid string dimension columns use the values `''` and `null` interchangeably and numeric and metric columns can not represent `null` at all, instead using nulls for `0`.
 However, Druid also provides a SQL compatible null handling mode, which you can enable at the system level, through `druid.generic.useDefaultValueForNull`.
 This setting, when set to `false`, allows Druid to create segments _at ingestion time_ in which the string columns can distinguish `''` from `null`, and numeric columns which can represent `null` valued rows instead of `0`.

 String dimension columns contain no additional column structures in this mode, instead they reserve an additional dictionary entry for the `null` value.
 Numeric columns are stored in the segment with an additional bitmap in which the set bits indicate `null` valued rows.